How Instagram Fails To Protect Queer Artists From Hate And Bullying | BOOM

 Pranshu's death underscores how Instagram has repeatedly failed to protect LGBTQI+ individuals from bullying and harassment and has not done enough to ensure the safety of its teenage users.
 Young queer artists have tried their best to find a sense of belonging on Instagram but with time, they say, they have seen the platform fail.

-Decode spoke to some queer artists only to find out all that they are all grappling with a sea full of hate and menacing comments.
+Decode spoke to some queer artists only to find that they are all grappling with hate and menacing comments.
 And the platform isn’t doing much to help.

 “It hit home when I heard about Pranshu…”